 If you are coming to Borneo to maximise your bird sightings or have a specific wildlife focus private guides are available to make the most out of your wildlife sightings.
 We offer Borneo birding trips as one of our specialty trips with Danum Valley included in the itinerary.

-Trekking in Danum Valley offers the unique opportunity to walk amongst giants with the conservation area being home to the tallest trees in the tropics, the largest stands over 92 metres in height.
+Trekking in Danum Valley ancient rainforest offers the unique opportunity to walk amongst giants with the conservation area being home to the tallest trees in the tropics, the largest stands over 92 metres in height.
 There are a network of trails that cut through the forest ranging from short strolls along the nature trail to longer half day walks to spots such as Rhino Pool and Tembaling Waterfall.
 As you walk through the forest you never know what could be just around the corner and it’s not uncommon to spot wildlife during these longer walks.
 The Bornean jungle is a hot humid place and for some can be a little overwhelming, especially if you are coming from cooler climates.
 It is easy to become dehydrated so be sure to keep your fluids up and carry electrolytes.

 The Danum Valley Field Centre offers* nightly 4×4 drives that commence after dinner to go spotlighting for nocturnal wildlife and is conducted by the Field Centre staff.
 The drives are done in a ‘safari style’ four wheel drive, a pick up with bench seats in the back.
 These night drives will usually yield sightings of some of the common nocturnal mammals including leopard cats, civets, slow loris, flying squirrels amongst the many other creatures of the night.

 *At this point in time Sticky Rice Travel does not conduct night drives, this is an additional activity offered by the Field Centre which will be an additional cost if you choose to join subject to availability.